-The schedule of freedoms and delegated authority from the ESFA over different categories of financial transactions is outlined in the Academies Financial handbook which is updated annually and relates to the following matters:
+The schedule of freedoms and delegated authority from the ESFA over different categories of financial transactions is outlined in the Academy Trust Handbook which is updated annually and relates to the following matters:

-- Novel, contentious and repercussive transactions
+- Novel, contentious, and repercussive transactions

 - Borrowing

 - Leasing

 - Write-offs and liabilities

-- Special payments including staff severance, compensation and ex-gratia payments
+- Special payments including staff severance, compensation, and ex-gratia payments

-- Acquisition and disposal of fixed assets - GAG pooling and carry forward
+- Acquisition and disposal of fixed assets

+GAG pooling and carry forward

-Before engaging in any matters included above, staff must seek the advice of the Chief Finance and Operating Officer, to ensure compliance with the current regulatory framework.
+Before engaging in any matters included above, staff must seek the advice of the Chief Finance Officer, to ensure compliance with the current regulatory framework.

-It should be noted that Trusts under a Financial Notice to improve may have their delegated authorities revoked and, in this case, new contracts for services will require approval and should be referred to the CFOO prior to any commitment being made.
+It should be noted that Trusts under a Notice to Improve may have their delegated authorities revoked and, in this case, new contracts for services will require approval and should be referred to the CFO prior to any commitment being made.